rksm/BrightTable/README.md

 ## Install

-Make sure you have [jsoncpp](https://github.com/open-source-parsers/jsoncpp) installed.
-On OS X you can use homebrew.
+Make sure you have [opencv](http://opencv.org/) and [jsoncpp](https://github.com/open-source-parsers/jsoncpp) installed.
+On OS X you can use homebrew for that.

 ## LICENSE